basho/basho_docs/source/languages/en/riak/ops/building/installing/erlang.md

 }
 ---

 An [Erlang](http://erlang.org) installation is required to run Riak.
 We strongly recommend using Basho's patched version of Erlang to install Riak 2.0.
-The tar file for this version can be downloaded [here](http://s3.amazonaws.com/downloads.basho.com/erlang/otp_src_R16B02-basho5.tar.gz).
+The tar file for this version can be downloaded [here](http://s3.amazonaws.com/downloads.basho.com/erlang/otp_src_R16B02-basho5.tar.gz). **If you do not use this version, you will not be able to use Riak's [[security features|Authentication and Authorization]]**.

 For Erlang to build and install, you must have a GNU-compatible build system, and the development bindings of [ncurses](http://www.gnu.org/software/ncurses/) and [OpenSSL](https://www.openssl.org/).